ChristianLentz/comp225-project-team-Jachris/README.md

 This is the final (and simplest) step of the process.
 Open your terminal of choice and navigate to the root directory of this project.
 In the terminal run **serve** or **npm serve**.
 Using **serve** without specifying a directory to serve will sereve the root directory of the project.
 This is what we want, since *index.html* (the html file for the homepage of our website) is located in our root directory.
 Follow the link provided in the terminal, you are now looking at a local instance of the webiste!

 ### TODOs for end of term:

-These are in order of importance:

-Christian - images, filters backend, loading pages, direct to correct user account when clicking on post on home page, delete post backend
+Christian - images, filters backend, loading pages, direct to correct user account when clicking on post on home page, integrate delete post backend
 Jacob - remove outline posts, filters front end
 Jake - google auth
 All - Deploy site, set rules for DB/Storage, update project proposal

 ### Helpful Sources